ACE FAQ Accreditation

 While each of our certification exams have similar eligibility requirements, they do differ slightly.
 Please see a complete list below.

-• Must have completed high school (or the equivalent)
+• Have completed high school diploma (or the equivalent).

-• Must hold a current adult CPR and AED certificate including live skills check*
+• Hold a current CPR and AED certification with a live skills check*

-• Must present a current government-issued photo ID with signature (driver’s license, passport or military ID)
+• Present a current government-issued photo ID with signature (driver's license, passport, military ID)

 Medical Exercise Specialist

-• Be at least 18 years old and hold a current CPR/AED certification with a live skills check.
+• Be at least 18 years old and hold a current adult CPR and AED certificate including with hands on (in-person or virtual) skills check*

 • SUBMIT PROOF of: